StrangeRanger/bash-style-guide/Examples/example-2.md

 }

 ####
+# Function name: linuxAIO_update
+# Purpose:
 #   Download the latest version of 'linuxAIO.sh' if $_LINUXAIO_REVISION and
 #   $current_linuxAIO_revision aren't of equal value.
 #
+# TODO:
-# TODO: Add error checking to sed...
-If they fail, print the tracked variables into a
+#   Add error checking to sed...
+If they fail, print the tracked variables into a new
-#       new file.
+#   file.
 linuxAIO_update() {
     echo "${_YELLOW}You are using an older version of 'linuxAIO.sh'${_NC}" echo "Downloading latest 'linuxAIO.sh'..."